007Psycho007/url_shortener/README.md

 - Can request the short url via a long url if it exists

-The inspiration for the project came from the following tutorial: https://www.youtube.com/watch?v=YI16KWyA3M0
+The inspiration for the project came from the following tutorial: https://www.youtube.com/watch?v=YI16KWyA3M0 but this project does not use any code from the tutorial